-Getting to know another person definitely takes time, but it is easy to feel like you know someone much sooner.
+Getting to know another person definitely takes time, but it is easy to FEEL like you know someone much sooner.
 You may spend an entire week with someone and talk a lot — but does that mean you really know them?
-You may spend months communicating through texting or Snapchat, or talking on the phone — but how do you really know if this person is who you think she is?
+You may spend months communicating through texting or Snapchat, or talking on the phone or video-chatting — but how do you really know if this person is who you think she is?
 These are all ways to get to know someone, but only if you know what things to look for and how to see them.

 Suffice it to say that some characteristics are easier to identify than others.
 Compatibility, for example, tends to become naturally clear.
 But how do we discover the hidden things?
 John Van Epp presents another formula in the same book: T+T+T=Know.
 The three T’s are Time, Talk, and Togetherness.
 Patience, asking good questions, truly listening, and spending time together in a variety of circumstances that allow you to observe the other person will give you the best platform for getting to know him or her.
 Often people only use one or two of the T’s and are surprised to find out months later that they didn’t really know someone like they thought.
 Taking out any one “T” leaves you short.
 For instance, when you Facetime, you’re talking, but your are not together…you don’t see how someone treats their family, for instance.
-When you watch funny Youtube videos or have a Movie night…you may be enjoying something together, but you’re not talking.
+When you watch funny YouTube videos or have a movie night…you may be enjoying something together, but you’re not talking.
 All three T’s are important to increasing your knowledge of who your dating partner REALLY is.